 Cybersecurity in smart cities is one of the biggest, if not ‘the biggest’ challenge for upcoming smart cities in the world.
 By 2050, about 66% of the world’s population is expected to live in cities.
 Cybersecurity is a prerequisite for all smart cities in existence, development or in plans of development.
 This means ensuring that all 9 yards for security are well thought through and executed.
 Everything from having a Quick reaction plan or force, a backup facility, cloud management and even manual overrides.

-Smart cities must adjust and adapt to the requirements and complexities of the new cybersecurity landscape.
+Cybersecurity in smart cities must adjust and adapt to the requirements and complexities of the new digital landscape.
 Let’s take a look at the new cybersecurity landscape we would all be dealing with:

 Realities of Cybersecurity in Smart Cities

 With the introduction of new web and mobile apps, IoT, connected homes, connected cars and even connected logistics, it’s going to be a crazy mayhem of data flying all over the place.
 To put it in simpler words, everything is hackable.
 So where do you start?
 When you put more things on the line, you are literally putting more at stake.
 It’s like when you colonize multiple landmasses, you are exposing a larger surface for yourself to be attacked from different angles.
 So not only is there a need to grow a team but to have the right knowledge and expertise is an absolute must!
 A key added bonus would be to understand IoT security and ensure that that the most intricate of data is well protected.